ALWAYS avoid farting

 Thankfully the stereotype – stricken for hours in the bathroom riding the Porcelain Pony – didn’t happen to us.
 We were careful.
 Eating mostly in hotel restaurants, or a Wimpy in downtown Dehli.
 Julie and Graham, my travelling companions, are vegetarian.
 For convenience, I abstained from meat too.

 In Goa we ate in the garden restaurant attached to our hotel.
 We hung out there after dinner.
 Reading books and drinking Kingfisher Beer.

 Julie leaned over slightly – the seated equivalent of a leg-lift.
 All usual social etiquette long since abandoned, she said ‘I’m going to fart’.
 A risky endeavour for sure.

-The cheeky smile disappeared in an instant.
+The cheeky smile disappeared.
 Puzzled shock turned to horror.
 Her South Wales lilt confirmed: ‘Oh no… I think I’ve shat myself’.
 Yes.
-A Code Brown.
+It was a Code Brown.

-She gripped the bottom of her culottes, forming a tight seal so nothing could escape.
+She gripped the bottom of her culottes, forming a tight seal to prevent leakage.
 Then, trying not to draw attention, shuffled through the hotel lobby.
 Not easy when you’re bent over, crab-walking.
 Graeme and I trotted along behind supportively (giggling).